bigdata-i523/hid340/notebook.md

 * 09/25/17 Worked on Paper 1; made initial commit for Paper 1 to GitHub
 * 10/02/17 Spent limited time on Paper 1 this week due to personal and business travel
 * 10/09/17 Finished and submitted Paper 1; began literature review for Paper 2
+* 10/15/17 Reviewed HID324 text for Paper 1; continued research for Paper 2

 # Meetings